Malang East Java, Indonesia Travel Guide

 (Near Bromo route, ~1.5 hours from Malang) Picturesque waterfall known for rainbows in its mist.

 Around Lawang or Batu, lush green tea plantations.
-Beautiful, serene landscapes and cooler temperatures.
+Beautiful, tranquil landscapes and cooler temperatures.

 Beyond Malang's city limits, East Java holds more places of history and culture, with dives into the region's ancient past and traditional rural life.

-(~2-3 hours drive west of Malang) Site of the former capital of the mighty Majapahit Empire.
+(~2-3 hours drive west of Malang) Site of the erstwhile capital of the mighty Majapahit Empire.
 Archaeological ruins, temples, and a museum showing artifacts.

 Visits to apple or tea plantations in Batu and Lawang give insights into local agriculture and cultivators' daily lives.

-One of the oldest mosques in Java and a significant pilgrimage site for Indonesian Muslims.
+Among the most ancient mosques in Java and a significant pilgrimage site for Indonesian Muslims.
 It attracts devotees from across the country.

 Exploring villages around Candi Singosari and Candi Jago give cultural insights into traditional Javanese community life.